 Preparation for Angkor Wat: Planning your 3-day Angkor Wat itinerary

-Angkor Wat is one of the best places to visit in Cambodia.
+Angkor Wat was a dream destination for us and is one of the best places to visit in Cambodia.
 To make the most of your time here, it’s worth doing a few things prior to your visit.
 This way you will be fully prepared and ready to enjoy your 3 days at Angkor Wat.

 Allow a Rest Day

 When scheduling your days, I would urge you to allow at least one rest day, and to carefully consider your accommodation.
 You will likely be exhausted from all the exploring and heat, and will greatly appreciate having a comfortable, air-conditioned room to return to!
 We stayed at Shinta Mani and Templation hotels and would highly recommend either.
 Check here for current availability and prices.